Elliotts' BlastMat Arc Suppression Blankets

 What is an Arc Suppression Blanket?

 An Arc Suppression Blanket, also known as a Blast Suppression Blanket is designed to protect workers from potential arc flashes in situations where energised electrical parts are present.
-These blankets are able to reduce the danger from both thermal radiation produced from the arc flash itself, and the pressure wave from the arc blast.
+These blankets are able to reduce the danger from both the thermal radiation produced from the arc flash itself and the pressure wave from the arc blast.

 How do Arc Suppression Blankets work?

 An arc suppression blanket is able to force the flash to travel around the edges of the blanket before it reaches the worker.
 This allows for greater cooling due to the decrease in temperature as the plasma arc moves further from the fault.

 When an Arc Suppression Blanket is installed correctly, it has the ability to redirect most of the arc blast energy to a safe area.
 To offer the greatest protection, the largest possible Arc Suppression Blankets should be used.

 The effectiveness of these blankets relies on three factors: the material used, the construction of the blanket and its installation.
 Inadequacy in any one of these areas will sacrifice the quality of protection.

 The BlastMat Arc Suppression Blanket is available in two different constructions: